jrief/django-admin-sortable2/docs/source/usage.rst

 	shell> ./manage.py reorder my_app.models.MyModel

-If you prefer to do a one-time database migration, just after having added the ordering field to the model, then create a datamigration:
+If you prefer to do a one-time database migration, just after having added the ordering field to the model, then create a datamigration(for Django < 1.7, with South):

 .. code:: python